THE CRUSADES TO THE HOLY LAND

 “Undertake this journey for the remission of your sins,

-Pope Urban II, in one of history’s most powerful speeches, launched 200 years of the Crusades at the Council of Clermont, France on November 27, 1095 with this impassioned plea.
-In a rare public session in an open field, he urged the knights and noblemen to win back the Holy Land, to face their sins, and called upon those present to save their souls and become “Soldiers of Christ.”
-Those who undertook the venture were to wear an emblem in the shape of a red cross on their body.
-And so derived the word “Crusader,” from the Latin word cruciare – to mark with a cross.
+Pope Urban II, in one of history’s most powerful speeches, initiated 200 years of the Crusades at the Council of Clermont, France on November 27, 1095 with this impassioned plea.
+In a rare public session in an open field, he urged the knights and noblemen to win back the Holy Land, to face their sins, and called upon those present to receive remission of sins and save their souls by becoming “Soldiers of Christ.”
+2 Those who took the vow for the pilgrimage were to wear the sign of the cross (croix in French): and so evolved the word croisade or “Crusade.”
 By the time his speech ended, the captivated audience began shouting “Deus le volt! – God wills it!”
-The expression became the battle-cry of the crusades.
+3 The expression became the battle-cry of the crusades.

-This brief paper will review the background that led to this momentous event in world history; the actual crusades themselves; and finally conclude with a reflection on the aftermath of the crusades and the relevance to our world today.
+This brief paper reviews the background that led to the crusades; recounts the actual crusades themselves; and concludes with a reflection on the aftermath of the crusades and the relevance to our world today.

 THE BACKGROUND OF THE CRUSADES

 Why did Pope Urban II call for the recapture of the Holy Land?
 Three reasons are primarily given for the beginning of the Crusades: (1) to free Jerusalem and the Church of the Holy Sepulchre; (2) to defend the suffering Christians of the East, hopefully healing the rift between Roman and Orthodox Christianity; and (3) to marshal the energy of the constantly warring feudal lords and knights into the one cause of “penitential warfare.”
 4